mitric-lab/programming_theochem/src/03-molecular_integrals/01-gaussian_orbitals.md

   \ \eu^{-\alpha \| \vec{r}-\vec{A} \|^2}
 $$

-This simplification can be done out of two reasons: On the one hand, the radial nodes are located in the neighborhood of core orbitals, which do not contribute much to chemical bonding.
+This simplification can be done for two reasons: On the one hand, the radial nodes are located in the neighbourhood of core orbitals, which do not contribute much to chemical bonding.
 On the other hand, a linear combination of primitive Gaussians with some negative contraction coefficients can approximate an atomic orbital with nodes.